 Hilltop House has plenty of private, off-street parking, and is a short (two block) walk from the charming village center of GMF, which is emerging as a true arts community with an annual summer arts festival (The Green Box).
 There is a great bar (The Blue Moose), a lovely restaurant (The Mucky Duck), and a coffee/homemade ice cream shop (Duckies).
 There is a playground for the kids, and a stroll around the lake with the Victorian gazebo completes an evening in the village.
 There is fishing (state stocked), and frequent outdoor concerts fill the air with music.
 And yes, this is where you find perhaps the best breakfast place on earth, The Pantry.
 If you like to hike, you are in paradise, as GMF continues to develop and mark hiking trails for all levels.
 Hilltop House is situated near several trail heads, and maps are provided.

 By design, this property is "screen free."
-It has no television set or gaming center, but there is free wifi for renters.
+It has no WiFi, television set or gaming center.
 The owners, Shawn and Robin Meyers, believe that a real family vacation means doing something other than watching TV or playing video games.
 So we filled Hilltop House with books, board games, and rocking chairs.
 It this sounds like a real vacation to you, contact us.

 Hilltop House is truly one of the most unique properties in Green Mountain Falls, and you have to see it to appreciate how special it is.
 We hope that you and your family and friends get a chance to vacation here.
 You will want to come back again and again.